Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 #### Review elasticities

-It may be difficult to trust an opaque model to make a good suggestion if it doesn't expose the basis of its prediction.
+It may be difficult to trust an opaque model to make a good suggestion if it doesn't expose the elasticity value for each product---the basis of its prediction.
-The basis for pricing prediction is the elasticity value for each product.

-The easiest way of seeing the estimated elasticities is to look at the solution dashboard, the Elasticities tab.
+The easiest way of seeing the estimated elasticities is to look at the Power BI solution dashboard's the Elasticities tab.

 ![Dashboard Elasticities tab](../images/dashboard_elasticities.png)

 On this tab you can see the distributions of elasticities.
 For example, you can see that Tropicana juice (red) is the least elastic.
-The distribution of estimated Tropicana elasticities (over sites, channel, etc.) is centered aournd -3.5, with two peaks around -3.4 and -3.7.
+The distribution of estimated Tropicana elasticities (over sites, channel, etc.) is centered around -3.5, with two peaks around -3.4 and -3.7.
 Elasticities of Dominick's and Minute Maid juices have very similar distribution, and both are more elastic products than Tropicana.
 This corresponds nicely to the slopes of the lines on the Demand vs Price tab, and to the fact of Tropicana being the most desirable of the products.